Within This Page

 - National Council of Acoustical Consultants (NCAC)

-- Architectural Graphic Standards by The American Institute of Architects.
-Available from John Wiley & Sons, Inc. Publishers
+- Architectural Graphic Standards 12th Edition by The American Institute of Architects.
+Available from John Wiley & Sons, Inc., 2016.

-- Classroom Acoustics II: Acoustical Barriers to Learning by Acoustical Society of America
+- Classroom Acoustics II: Acoustical Barriers to Learning by Acoustical Society of America.
+Melville, NY, 2002.

-- Sound & Vibration: Design Guidelines for Health Care Facilities by the Acoustics Research Council.
-2010.
+- Sound & Vibration 2.0: Design Guidelines for Health Care Facilities by the Acoustics Research Council.
+2013.

-- U.S. Courts Design Guide by the Administrative Office of the U.S. Courts, Washington, DC and General Services Administration (GSA).
+- U.S. Courts Design Guide by the Administrative Office of the U.S. Courts and General Services Administration (GSA).
+Washington, DC, 2021.